Design a Garden Map: an activity for children of all ages. It has been said that,

 - Once the garden is designed, begin gluing the pictures to the cardstock, butcher block paper, or piece of cardboard box to make your garden map.
 See examples below.

 - Take advantage of the time spent with your child to talk about where they see themselves living when they grow up.
 Will they live in an apartment in a large city, a suburb, a small town, or will they own 100 acres in rural farmlands?
-Encourage their imagination to run wild.
+Encourage their imagination to run wild and document their dreams as desired.

 - Take pictures and tag #theabundantgarden on Instagram to share your fun and for an opportunity to be featured @theabundantgarden.